kdakan/Building-a-Pascal-Compiler/README.md

 - Bottom-up derivation/production follows the post-order traversal of this tree structure.
 In other words, for each node, all its sub-branches are traversed from left to right, and finally, the node itself is traversed.
-- Operations are carried out by the C statements (C blocks) inside { } next to the production rules.
+- For each production rule in effect, the C statements (C blocks) inside { } next to the rule, are executed.
 Here, the pseudo-variables $n correspond to the attributes of the symbols.
 The attribute of the non-terminal symbol on the left is indicated by $0 or $$, and the attribute of the k.th symbol on the right is represented by $k.